Name: Peter Bishop

 not.1

-the above paragraph would parse out in this manner:
+above paragraph parses out in this manner:

-James, who was a United Presbyterian minister, or maybe it was missionary.
+who was a United Presbyterian minister, or maybe it was missionary.

-Doris Lucille McManis Camden states,
+by Doris Lucille McManis Camden states,

 The second wife of Joseph McManis was Mary Bishop, also known as Polly,